trevorkloz/swagger-mock-api/README.md

 * "post"-methods
 * better path matching in general ("path/with/slashes")
 * basePath matching

+Added features:
-* it also differs in following references ($ref) in response definitions.
+* Following references ($ref) in response definitions.
-* per default values will be generated
+* Per default test values will be generated on the base of the swagger definition
-* extension (*x-mock-api*) to respond a json-file content, when a header key matches
+* Per extension (*x-mock-api*) it is possible to respond the content of a json-file when a header key or a body attribute matches (body/path specification follows the JSONPath syntax, see https://github.com/s3u/JSONPath)

 ```
 x-mock-api: